AABoyles/hadleyverse/README.md

 Hadleyverse
 ===========

+**This package is deprecated.
+Please use https://github.com/hadley/tidyverse instead.**

 An R package that just attaches Hadley Wickham's packages.

 Written by Tony Boyles, but come on, seriously, Hadley Wickham did all the work.